RenegadePariah/meaningful-decision/README.md

 	Pink blocks can be merged with pink blocks, providing red and blue currency.
 	Cyan blocks can be merged with cyan blocks, providing green and blue currency.
 	Cyan blocks can be merged with green blocks, providing green currency, and leaving a blue block.
-	Cyan blocks can be merged with blue blocks, providing blue currency, and leaving a blue block.
+	Cyan blocks can be merged with blue blocks, providing blue currency, and leaving a green block.
 	Secondary color blocks can be merged with primary color blocks, providing the mutually held currency, and changing the color to the remaining primary value.

 Swapping: The player may change their color to enable swaping with blocks of the same color.
 Primary color, secondary color, and white blocks may be swapped with the player (they may exchange places).
 A swap costs the respective currency to perform.
 The currency balance is allowed to be negative for white blocks only (the player must have a positive red currency balance in order to exchange places with a red block).